AntonyAshwin/Project-SESAPZG-504-569/README.md

 5.
    . if mongouri is undefined error then you probably didnt set the .env file in the right directory or you have a typo in there

-   . please use your on mongouri to see the changes \n
+   . please use your own mongouri to see the db changes \n

    . if port error then you probably have that port being used somewhere, please use npx kill-port <port-number> to kill that port.